 05 of 12

-The New York City Easter Parade has been an annual tradition since Civil War days and features marchers in elaborate Easter finery, including some of the fanciest Easter bonnets imaginable.
+New York City's Easter Parade has been an annual tradition since the Civil War era.
+The event features marchers dressed in elaborate Easter finery, including some of the fanciest Easter bonnets imaginable.

 06 of 12